JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 Replace `$VERSION` in the above one liners with the version you want to install.

-For installing the latest available version of the NLP Lab use:
+For installing the latest available version of the Generative AI Lab use:

 ```bash
 wget https://setup.johnsnowlabs.com/annotationlab/install.sh -O - | sudo bash -s --